Stable all nitrogen metallic salt at terapascal pressures

-Although $Fdd2$ also shows clear variation in coordination and charge transfer, the atomic arrangement is completely different from that in $P4/nbm$.
-This phase has undulating layers, formed from distorted parallelepipeds, resembling a CDW.
+Although $P2_1$ also shows a clear charge transfer, the atomic arrangement is completely different from that in $P4/nbm$.
+This phase is formed by distorted, buckled and rotated square layers, resembling a CDW.
 CDWs have been observed previously in chalcogenides under pressure \cite{Degtyareva2005a}.
+We believe that nitrogen may actually adopt an incommensurate structure between 6 and 12 TPa.
 In light of the charge transfer, the buckling of layers could be viewed not only as a symmetry breaking, but also as allowing the positive and negative ions to approach one another and reduce the energy.
-In addition, the charge transfer might create atomic sites similar to those in carbon at comparable pressures, although the $Fdd2$ bandstructure shows very different behaviour \cite{Martinez2012-carbon}.
-While carbon expels charge from the $2s$ levels at high compression, eventually forming an electride, the bottom of the $Fdd2$ valence band shows a large $2s$ population.
-Charge depletion from the $2s$ levels will only arise with the transition to the superconducting $R\bar{3}m$ phase, at almost 12 TPa.
-Electride structures are found for example in carbon \cite{Martinez2012-carbon} and aluminum \cite{Pickard2010-Al} at very high pressures, but they do not to appear in nitrogen up to at least 100 TPa.
-While intuition suggests that close-packed structures should be favored under extreme pressures, this is not the case for nitrogen even at 100 TPa where, for example, the fcc structure is almost 2 eV per atom higher in enthalpy than $I4_1/amd$.
+In addition, while carbon expels charge from the $2s$ levels above 3 TPa \cite{Martinez2012-carbon}, eventually forming an electride, the bottom of the valence band of $P2_1$ still has a large $2s$ population.
+Charge depletion from the $2s$ levels only arises with the transition to the $R\bar{3}m$ phase, at almost 12 TPa.
+Electride structures are found, for example, in carbon \cite{Martinez2012-carbon} and aluminum \cite{Pickard2010-Al} at very high pressures, but they do not appear in nitrogen up to at least 100 TPa.
+While intuition suggests that close-packed structures should be favored under extreme pressures, this is not the case for nitrogen even at 100 TPa where, for example, the face-centered-cubic (fcc) structure is almost 2 eV per atom higher in enthalpy than $I4_1/amd$.